 Installing Core Virtualization Components

 - The yum source has been configured.
-For details, see openEuler 20.03 LTS SP1 Administrator Guide.
+For details, see the openEuler 20.03 LTS SP1 Administrator Guide.

 - Only the administrator has permission to perform the installation.